 Immigrants to the US have always been treated with suspicion.
 One of the founders of the Republic, Alexander Hamilton, wrote: “To admit foreigners indiscriminately to the rights of citizens, the moment they put foot in our country… would be nothing less, than to admit the Grecian Horse into the Citadel of our Liberty and Sovereignty.”

-Fast forward to the words of President Trump, and his hackneyed and ill-considered views on immigration: “The time is overdue to develop a new screening test for the threats we face today.
+Fast forward to the words of President Trump, and his views on immigration: “The time is overdue to develop a new screening test for the threats we face today.
 I call it extreme vetting.
 I call it extreme, extreme vetting.”

 When Genevieve Forbes Herrick launched her investigation, the ‘huddled masses’ had few champions.
 They’d paid their fare.
 They were not charity cases.
 They were treated as pariahs and deserters.
 They were without power.
 But Forbes had power.
 She had an audience.
-She would record the treatment meted out to immigrants at Ellis Island and tell her fellow Americans.
+She would record the treatment meted out to immigrants at Ellis Island and reveal all to her fellow Americans.

 The New York Post set the scene: